Childrens Audiology Service

 In the event of interpreter facilities being required, please contact us prior to your appointment with plenty of notice, so that we may arrange for a suitable interpreter to be available to assist you.

-We are a specialist Centre, based at Northampton General Hospital trust providing full hearing testing, diagnosis, hearing aid fitting and investigations.
+We are a specialist centre, based at Northampton General Hospital providing full hearing testing, diagnosis, hearing aid fitting and investigations.

 We offer a comprehensive service from birth up to the age of 18 for children and young people with a possible or confirmed hearing impairment.